Why Aviation KPIs Lagging and Leading Indicators Are Important

 - “How much” something is being done (i.e., how often are audits done);

-- Or behavior that involve acting on a program (i.e., average time to implement actions).
+- Or behavior that involves acting on a program (i.e., the average time to implement actions).

 For this reason, KPI leading indicators are easier to influence because it simply involves changing how much something is being done, but the value of leading indicators is difficult to measure.

 Care is required when evaluating leading indicators because leading indicators in and of themselves are generally not very useful – but they become extremely useful when correlated with lagging indicator performance data.
 For example, correlating the number of internal inspections (leading) with critical-risk reported safety issues (lagging).